guettli/programming-guidelines/README.md

 * you should check your script in CI with [shellcheck](https://github.com/koalaman/shellcheck).
 * Use an IDE plugin which uses shellcheck.
+* For formatting you can use [shell-format](https://marketplace.visualstudio.com/items?itemName=foxundermoon.shell-format) based on [shfmt](https://github.com/mvdan/sh)

 ### Avoid toilet paper programming (wrapping)